freenas/freenas-docs/userguide/plugins.rst

    Installing the Plex Plugin

-Input a :guilabel:`Jail Name`.
-This is the only required setting since multiple installations of the same plugin are supported, but each plugin install requires a unique name.
+Enter a :guilabel:`Jail Name`.
+A unique name is required, since multiple installations of the same plugin are supported.
+Plugin names can contain letters, numbers, periods (:literal:`.`), dashes (:literal:`-`), or underscores (:literal:`_`).

 Most plugins default to :guilabel:`NAT`.
 This setting is recommended as it does not require manual configuration or multiple available IP addresses and prevents addressing conflicts on the network.

 Some plugins default to :guilabel:`DHCP` as their management utility conflicts with :guilabel:`NAT`.
-It is recommended to keep these plugins set to :guilabel:`DHCP` unless manually configuring an IP address is preferred.
+Keep these plugins set to :guilabel:`DHCP` unless manually configuring an IP address is preferred.

-If both :guilabel:`NAT` and :guilabel:`DHCP` are unset, an IPv4 or IPv6 address can
-be manually entered.
+If both :guilabel:`NAT` and :guilabel:`DHCP` are unset, an IPv4 or IPv6 address can be manually entered.

 Click :guilabel:`ADVANCED PLUGIN INSTALLATION` to show all options for the plugin jail.
 The options are described in :ref:`Advanced Jail Creation`.

 To start the installation, click :guilabel:`SAVE`.

-Depending upon the size of the application, the installation may take a few minutes to download and install.
-A confirmation message displays once the plugin installation completes, along with any post-installation notes.
+Depending on the size of the application, the installation can take several minutes to download and install.
+A confirmation message is shown when the installation completes, along with any post-installation notes.

 Installed plugins appear on the :menuselection:`Plugins` page as shown in :numref:`Figure %s <view_installed_plugins_fig>`.